CorporateClash/public/privacy.md

 We need to collect this information to operate this service.

-* IP Addresses and browser user agents are required to prevent malicious abuse of our systems, hereby defined as "generic information".
+* IP Addresses and browser user agents are required to prevent malicious abuse of our systems.
 * The password field is only used for making sure you're the one who is trying to log in.
-* The email, username and password fields are required to log users in and provide account security mechanisms, hereby defined as "PII".
+* The email, username and password fields are required to log users in and provide account security mechanisms.

 We may use third party services help us operate our services, including running various systems (such as Freshdesk for customer support).
 Your data is never sold, but it may be transferred or transmitted via our Data Processors (as defined below).